tjfreeborn1/US_DICOM_Renamer/README.md

 Ultrasound DICOM Renamer is a MATLAB-based graphical user interface that facilitates workflow improvements in organizing and renaming DICOM format ultrasound image files.
 It provides a platform to quickly visualize exported images, generate descriptive filenames using DICOM meta-data and optical character recognition applied to the image, and save renamed files organized by subject.

 ## System Requirements
 This application requires installation of MATLAB with the Computer Vision Toolbox and Image Processing Toolbox.
+To use this application, download and run `US_DICOM_Renamer.mlapp`.
+This will launch MATLAB (if not already running) and open the GUI for use.

 ## Functionalities
 The functionalities that contribute to the process improvements for ultrasound image organization and renaming using this GUI are: